Baba Gurbaksh Singh

 Baba Gurbaksh Singh (Note: Alternately spelt as Gurbax) (10 April 1688 – 1 December 1764) was a Sikh warrior from the 18th century who served under the Shaheedan Misl of the Sikh confederacy.
 Gurbaksh Singh along with 29 other Sikh warriors led a last stand against the Afghan and Baloch forces on 1 December 1764, at Amritsar.
 It was in this skirmish that Baba Gurbaksh Singh along with 29 other Sikhs were killed.
 He is remembered by Sikhs as one of their notable martyrs of the 18th century.
+He is one of two Sikh individuals who have a teġ vāhī shrine at the Golden Temple complex commemorating their martyrdom, the other being Baba Deep Singh.

 Early life

 Gurbaksh Singh was born in the village of Lil in Amritsar district on 10 April 1688, and was the son of Dasaundha and Mai Lachchhami Gurbaksh Singh was a contemporary of the tenth Sikh guru, Guru Gobind Singh, and was initiated into the Khalsa during the Vaisakhi of 1699.
 He completed his religious education under Bhai Mani Singh and he would soon join the Shaheedan Misl under Baba Deep Singh.
 Gurbaksh Singh would lead a group of Sikh warriors who were famous for their bravery and gallantry against both Mughal and Afghan armies.